johnwbyrd/yalje/README.md

 # yalje - Yet Another LiveJournal Exporter

-A comprehensive Python tool for downloading and archiving all content from LiveJournal accounts, including posts, comments, and inbox messages.
+A deep, modern Python tool for downloading and archiving all content from LiveJournal accounts, including posts, comments, and inbox messages.

 ## Features